-The Sunday Times PFD Young Writer of the Year Award
+The Sunday Times Charlotte Aitken Young Writer of the Year Award

-Founded in 1991, the award recognises the best literary work of fiction, nonfiction or poetry by a British or Irish writer of 35 and under. £5,000 is given to the winner, and £500 to each of the three runners-up.
-The award was suspended in 2008, but with the generous sponsorship of Peters Fraser + Dunlop it was revitalised in 2015, building on the remarkable legacy of the prize by introducing two significant and exciting innovations: extending its reach by including writers from Ireland and including self-published works as well as those from publishers – putting the prize in tune with the changing landscape of British publishing.
+Founded in 1991, the award recognises the best literary work of fiction, non-fiction or poetry by a British or Irish writer of 35 and under. £10,000 is given to the winner, and £1,000 to each of the runners-up.
+The award was suspended in 2008, but was revitalised in 2015 with the help of the literary agency Peters Fraser & Dunlop, building on the remarkable legacy of the prize by introducing two significant and exciting innovations: extending its reach by including writers from Ireland and including self-published works as well as those from publishers – putting the prize in tune with the changing landscape of British publishing.
 In 2017 the prize secured two further partnerships with the University of Warwick and the British Council.
+In 2019, after two years as associate sponsor, the University of Warwick assumed the title partnership of the prize.
+As of June 2021, the prize is sponsored by the Charlotte Aitken Trust.

 The British Council is the international partner of the prize, opening doors for the shortlisted authors abroad.